ingra-ai/ingra/README.md

-# Ingra Portal
+# Ingra Hubs

-Ingra Portal is designed to help you curate and manage functions or workflows that can be used to create your own personal assistant suite tailored to your needs.
+Ingra Hubs is designed to seamlessly integrate any LLMs tool calling for your own needs.
+By providing capabilities to curate and manage functions or workflows that can be used to create your own personal assistant suite tailored to your needs.
 Our goal is to make these functions freely available for everyone, enabling a community-driven approach to personal assistant development.

-It's available to review at [https://portal.](https://portal.) with your browser to see the result.
+It's available to review at [https://hubs.ingra.ai](https://hubs.ingra.ai) with your browser to see the result.

 #### Getting Started as a new User
-1. Login and visit [Marketplace](https://portal./functions/marketplace) and find some useful community-functions for you to Subscribe or Fork.
+1. Login and visit [Marketplace](https://hubs.ingra.ai/functions/marketplace) and find some useful community-functions for you to Subscribe or Fork.
-2. Visit [Overview](https://portal./overview), Review the notification alert and you may find links to your **openapi.json** for your GPT actions or **Swagger** to test it on the web.
+2. Visit [Overview](https://hubs.ingra.ai/overview), Review the notification alert and you may find links to your **openapi.json** for your GPT actions or **Swagger** to test it on the web.
-3. Generate API key at [https://portal./settings/api](https://portal./settings/api) for `x-api-key` header when configuring your ChatGPT actions
+3. Generate API key at [https://hubs.ingra.ai/settings/api](https://hubs.ingra.ai/settings/api) for `x-api-key` header when configuring your ChatGPT actions
 4. Paste JSON from **openapi.json** to your own chatgpt plugins actions.
 5. Interact with your personalized GPT hooked with the functions you have.